Lucas Pinheiro Braathen: Career

-He announced his retirement from World Cup racing on 27 October 2023, a day before the new season's opening event in Sölden, Austria.
-However, on 7 March 2024, Pinheiro Braathen announced that he would return to alpine ski racing; but competing for Brazil instead of Norway.
-On 27 October 2024, exactly a year after he announced his retirement, he returned at the World Cup Giant Slalom season opener in Sölden, narrowly finishing in 4th place behind the 1-2-3 podium clean sweep achieved by his Norwegian former teammates, scoring the first ever world cup points for Brazil in alpine skiing.
+Pinheiro Braathen announced his retirement from World Cup racing on 27 October 2023, a day before the new season's opening event in Sölden.
+However, on 7 March 2024, he announced his return to alpine ski racing as a competitor for Brazil instead of Norway.
+On 27 October 2024, exactly a year after he had announced his retirement, he returned at the World Cup giant slalom season opener in Sölden, narrowly finishing in 4th place behind three of his former teammates from Norway and scoring the first ever world cup points for Brazil in alpine skiing.